CumulusNetworks/docs/content/cumulus-linux-516/Whats-New/_index.md

 ### Upgrade Requirements

-You can use {{<link url="Upgrading-Cumulus-Linux/#optimized-image-upgrade" text="optimized image upgrade">}} and {{<link url="Upgrading-Cumulus-Linux/#package-upgrade" text="package upgrade ">}} to upgrade the switch to Cumulus Linux 5.16 from Cumulus Linux 5.13 and later.
+You can use {{<link url="Upgrading-Cumulus-Linux/#optimized-image-upgrade" text="optimized image upgrade">}} and {{<link url="Upgrading-Cumulus-Linux/#package-upgrade" text="package upgrade ">}} to upgrade the switch to Cumulus Linux 5.16 from Cumulus Linux 5.14 and later.
 Package upgrade supports ISSU (warm boot) for these upgrade paths.

 To upgrade to Cumulus Linux 5.16 from a release that does not support package upgrade or optimized image upgrade, you can install an image with {{<link url="Upgrading-Cumulus-Linux/#onie-image-upgrade" text="ONIE">}}.

 ### Maximum Number of NVUE Revisions

 Cumulus Linux includes an option to set the {{<link url="NVUE-CLI/#maximum-revisions-limit" text="maximum number of revisions">}} after which NVUE deletes older revisions automatically.
 The default setting is 100.
-If you upgrade to Cumulus Linux 5.16 from 5.12or earlier, the first time you run `nv set` or `nv unset` commands, NVUE deletes older revisions if the number of revisions on the switch is greater than 100.
+If you upgrade to Cumulus Linux 5.16 from 5.12 or earlier, the first time you run `nv set` or `nv unset` commands, NVUE deletes older revisions if the number of revisions on the switch is greater than 100.

 ### Linux Configuration Files Overwritten